 impressed him by the virtuosity of his guitar playing.

-He also made friend with the guitarist Tommy Johnson in the early 30s and with Skip James with whom he shared a room in Jacksonville.
+He also made friend with guitarist Tommy Johnson in the early 30s and with Skip James with whom he shared a room in Jacksonville.

 As many other musicians of the area, he left trying his luck in Chicago but his debut was difficult.
-He earnt his life as he could by playing on markets with another guitarist Willie B. James and was finally noticed by Charlie McCoy who hired him to enliven on mandolin the parties organized by the Mob.
+He earnt his life as he could by playing on markets with another guitarist Willie B. James and was finally noticed by Charlie McCoy who hired him to enliven on mandolin the parties thrown by the Mob.
 This experience allowed him to evolve into a more jazz musical style and mitigate rural aspects specific to his basic training.

 Washboard Sam (Robert Brown – Walnut Ridge

 (AR) 1910 – Chicago (IL) 1966)